My name is Maddalena and I live as an expat in England.

 Sooner rather than later someone will call you 'love' and that's something I've always smiled at.

 By the way, if you're wondering, are there good Italian restaurants in Manchester?
 The answer is yes!
-There are a few authentic places for Italian food to eat out that will lift your day up and reminds you of 'home'!
+There are a few authentic places for Italian food to eat out that will lift your day up and remind you of 'home'!

 Having fun in Manchester has never been a problem, in my experience!
 The range of activities you can do and places to see to have a fun day (or night) out is pretty big.